Role

 Early meetings with our marketing team identified two segments which would be most promising to target.

-I then held workshops with our sales, marketing, customer success, and product team (two representatives per team), where I facilitated discussions around the impact of each segment using a customized business canvas.
+I then held workshops with our sales, marketing, customer success, and product team (9 total participants), where I facilitated discussions around the impact of each segment using a customized business canvas.

 Over the course of 3 workshops, representatives from our sales, marketing, customer success, and product teams evaluated the impact of targeting our two potential market segents by assessing how our internal processes might need to change and what support they'd need.